 - Keep role assignments up to date

-The diagram below represents the GCP resource hierarchy in complete form, and calls out the important high-access roles at each level:
+The following diagram represents the Google Cloud resource hierarchy in complete form, and calls out the important high-access roles at each level: